frederic-perez/AmE-dictionary/data/idioms.md

 __give (someone) a call__ _Give me a call._
 __give (someone) a piece of (one’s) mind__ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._
 __give (someone) an out__ To provide someone with an excuse or a means of escaping (from something).
+__give (someone) the stink eye__ To make a facial expression of unreserved disgust, contempt, disapproval, distrust, or general ill will toward someone. _Some guy across the bar has been giving me the stink eye since we came in.
+It must be something to do with my outfit._
 __give a rat’s ass__ _I don’t give a rat’s ass._
 __give and take__ :two::hammer: _Love don’t come easy.
 It’s a game of give and take._
 __give or take__ Plus or minus a specified amount; more or less: _It will cost $20, give or take a dollar or two._